02 May Tools and Frameworks for Applying AI in IoT

 f you’re like me, before I started digging into AI, it all seemed so mysterious.
 Not only how it worked but also how it was put to work.
 But when thought of as a subset of analytics things come into focus – fast.
 In this episode of the IoT show I speak with Curtis Seare about the tools and frameworks used to incorporate AI into IoT projects.

-In this episode of the IoT show I speak with Curtis Seare about the tools and frameworks used to incorporate AI into IoT projects.
+In this episode of the IoT Business Show, I speak with Curtis Seare about the tools and frameworks used to incorporate AI into IoT projects.

 Curtis cohosts the Data Crunch podcast and co-founded Vault Analytics, an AI and machine learning research and reporting company.
 He’s also the Director of Analytics at Shelfbucks, a retail analytics startup where he solves problems spanning IoT, AI and retail.